 Commfides Norge AS is a Company that offers digital certificates - products and services for wired and wireless solutions.
-Commfides has an exclusive European and Scandinavian formal license with CTEC Security Solutions Inc. in Canada to use their basis CA technology.
-This CA is located physical In Oslo Norway and is enhanced to fulfil the Norwegian Law "esignaturloven" and meets the specific requirements set by the SEID standard and the Official PKI demands in Norway.
+The CA is located physical In Oslo Norway and is enhanced to fulfil the Norwegian Law "esignaturloven" and meets the specific requirements set by the SEID standard and the Official PKI demands in Norway.
 Our root and operating CA is fully managed and set up for CTE by Commfides Norge AS.
-No interaction with SETEC/Commguard is needed as Commfides operates as it own Root.
-CA and infrastructure is hosted in high security facilities in Oslo, Norway.